kevinsogo/compgen/README.md

             validate=lambda f: validate_file(f, subtask=1))
 ```

-**Polygon note:** This requires uploading `validator.py` under "resources".
+**Polygon note:** This requires uploading `validator.py` into "resources".
 For the actual validator to use, we can simply write a small program like this:

 ```python
 from validator import validate_file